Jan 20, 2026 | Payroll, Tax Information, Tax Services

 The amount employers contribute is determined by two factors: the assigned contribution rate, and the wage base, which is the portion of employee earnings subject to contributions.

-Re-Employment Services Fund Assessment
+What is the Re-Employment Services Fund Assessment?

 In addition, all companies are subject to a Re-employment Services Fund assessment of 0.075% on the wage base, for up to an additional $9 per employee.